 Clinical studies have confirmed that tai chi produces measurable benefits in improving balance, lowering blood pressure and improving cardiovascular health.
 None of these studies involved people with MS, however.
 Make sure you talk to your health care provider before you begin tai chi or any exercise program.

-Visit the American Tai Chi & Qigong Association or the IDEA Health & Fitness Association which list many centers and instructors nationwide.
+Visit the American Tai Chi & Qigong Association to find instructors and classes nationwide.

 Local community centers, recreation departments and many fitness clubs may also offer classes.
 The philosophy that guides tai chi leads instructors to be willing to adapt the discipline to individual needs.
 Be sure to talk with the instructor privately about your MS before starting any class.